A MarketPlace for Small, Local Businesses Focused on Creating More Equitable Access to Commercial Space

 2022 Inaugural Featured Businesses

 The following businesses were selected to participate in the pilot year of BeltLine MarketPlace!
-They will be opening in phases on both the Westside and Eastside Trails.
+They can be found on the Westside and Eastside Trails.

 Cococakes by Coco